top of page

 Ghiotto: An Inclusive Boccia Ramp Designed to Bring Children With and Without Disabilities Together

 Inclusive Boccia Ramp Ghiotto is an inclusive boccia ramp created to strengthen social interaction among children with and without disabilities in school environments.
 Designed by Diego Reggiani as part of a university design laboratory at Politecnico di Milano , the project was shortlisted for the iF Design Student Award .
-Rooted in universal design principles, Ghiotto aims to address a meaningful challenge: helping wheelchair-using children connect, play, and build relat
+Rooted in universal design principles, Ghiotto aims to address a meaningful challenge: helping wheelchair-using children connect, play, and build rela

 Dec 19, 2025